 You have the right to get appointments and covered services from our network of providers within a reasonable amount of time.
-This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+This includes the right to get timely services from specialists

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells you what you can do.
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, tells you what you can do.